cern-eos/eos/doc/diopside/blog/features.rst

    * `eos fs ls -m`

 .. note:: When an alias is removed on an FST, the MGM and FST have to be shutdown and restarted to get rid of the aliases

+March 2023
+^^^^^^^^^^^^^

+* HTTPS gateways can use now a shared key to act as gateway for an EOS instance.
+This simplifies deployment and removes the need to specify the IPV6 addresses of each gateway node using the vid interface.

+  Example:
+  * `vid set map -https key:e9d2011d-942a-4ec1-9f78-3643316ed336 vuid:100`
+  * `vid set map -https key:e9d2011d-942a-4ec1-9f78-3643316ed336 vgid:100`
+  * If a client sends the header "x-gateway-authorization:  e9d2011d-942a-4ec1-9f78-3643316ed336" he will be authenticated as user 100 in this example.
+  * If user 100 is a sudoer, the client can select the effective user ID specifying a "remote-user: ..." header.

+* `newfind` has now improved performance and new usability features.

+  Examples:
+  * `eos newfind --format uid,gid,checksum,fxid,atime,btime /eos/ #select output format`
+  * `eos newfind --count -d /eos/dev/ #better performance`
+  * `eos newfind --treecount /eos/dev/ #aggregate number of dirs and files`
+  * `eos newfind --cache ... #store items in in-memory MD cache, by default we don't cache meta-data to avoid trashing`

 January 2023
 ^^^^^^^^^^^^^